shxie2020/Awesome-UGVFM/README.md

 ## 🔥 News
+`[2024-12-24]` We make this repo public, looking forward to your feedbacks.

 `[2024-12-02]` We build this repo, a complete and revised version of our survey is coming soon.

 `[2024-10-29]` We have released the survey v1: [Towards Unifying Understanding and Generation in the Era of Vision Foundation Models: A Survey from the Autoregression Perspective](https://arxiv.org/abs/2410.22217).